 - British Airways Concorde: At the end of the pier that runs adjacent to the Intrepid, catch a glimpse of the record-breaking Concorde Alpha Delta G-BOAD—what was the fastest transatlantic passenger plane (it could complete the transit in under 3 hours), before being taken out of commission in 2003.
 Note that the supersonic plane can only be viewed from the exterior; access onboard is restricted to participants on one of the daily guided tours ($20/adults).

 - Flight Simulators: The museum also offers a trio of high-tech flight simulators.

 Yes.
 Though you're free to wander the massive museum guided by your own whims, several themed 45- to 100-minute guided tours (carrying a supplemental charge of $20/adults; $15/kids) do afford additional insights for those looking for a more in-depth understanding of topics like Intrepid's WWII history, military planes, and more.
 Note that a guided tour is the only way to get onboard the Concorde.
 Docents are well-informed, and oftentimes have military backgrounds.

 What About Exhibitions and Special Events?

 More Info: The Intrepid Sea, Air & Space Museum is open daily, year-round; plan on at least two to three hours for your visit.
-Admission is $24/adults, with discounts for children ($19, ages 7 to 17; $12 ages 3 to 6; free under 3), seniors, students, and military/veterans.
-Note there is a $5 to $7 supplement for entry to the Space Shuttle Pavilion.
-There is an Au Bon Pain serving soups, sandwiches, and snacks on the mess deck.
+Admission is $33/adults, with discounts for children ($24, ages 5 to 12; free under 4), seniors, students, and military/veterans.
+The Intrepid Marketplace serves pizzas, sandwiches, and wraps on the mess deck.
+In the Welcome Center, the restaurant Aviator Grill serves breakfast and lunch.
 The museum is located at Pier 86 (W. 46th St. & 12th Ave.) at Hudson River Park; tickets can be booked at intrepidmuseum.org.